cltk/cltk/docs/installation.rst

    $ python setup.py sdist install

-If you are considering making a pull request to the CLTK, consider first  making a test build in this fashion and running the tests (`python cltk/tests/test_cltk.py`).
+If you are going to make a pull request to the CLTK, consider first making a test build in this fashion and running the tests (``python cltk/tests/test_cltk.py``).